Toothbrush-Lee/Free-IPv6/README.md

 ## Install x-ui

-*x-ui is a beautiful and convenient configuration penal that supports a lot of protocols.* It is the link to the project. https://github.com/FranzKafkaYu/x-ui/
+*x-ui is a beautiful and convenient configuration panel that supports a lot of protocols.* It is the link to the project. https://github.com/FranzKafkaYu/x-ui/

 Install